Eric Hahn

-Eric Hahn (born March 19, 1960) is an American serial entrepreneur and computer software programmer who founded an early e-mail-based groupware company called Collabra Software in 1992.
+Eric Hahn (born March 19, 1960) is an American business executive who founded an early e-mail-based groupware company called Collabra Software in 1992.
 Netscape acquired Collabra in 1995, and in 1997 Hahn became Netscape's CTO.
-According to SEC filings Hahn netted approximately $29 million from sales in Netscape stock.

-Career
+Hahn received his bachelor's degree from Worcester Polytechnic Institute in 1980.
+He returned in 1999 to give the commencement address and receive an honorary doctorate.

 Hahn founded Proofpoint, Inc in June 2002 which became a publicly traded company in April 2012.

-Hahn also co-founded Lookout Software, which was acquired by Microsoft in 2004.
+He also co-founded Lookout Software, which was acquired by Microsoft in 2004.

-Hahn received his bachelor's degree from Worcester Polytechnic Institute in 1980.

-Personal life

-Hahn currently lives in Palo Alto, California with his wife and two sons.
+Hahn and his wife, Elaine, live in Palo Alto, California, and they have two sons, Evan and Jeremy.